-The majority of real estate firms are unaware of the new wide-ranging data protection rules which come into force in less than a year’s time - despite 20% admitting the maximum fine for non-compliance would force them out of business.
+The majority of British firms in the marketing and advertising sector are unaware of the new wide-ranging data protection rules which come into force in less than a year’s time - despite 17% admitting the maximum fine for non-compliance would force them out of business.

-According to a YouGov survey of 83 firms in the real estate sector, which was commissioned by national law firm Irwin Mitchell, only 44% admit to being aware of the new General Data Protection Regulation (GDPR) which comes into force on 25 May 2018.
+According to a YouGov survey of 187 marketing & advertising companies, which was commissioned by national law firm Irwin Mitchell, only 34% admit to being aware of the new General Data Protection Regulation (GDPR) which comes into force on 25 May 2018.

 GDPR represents the biggest change in 25 years to how businesses process personal information and it replaces existing data protection laws.

 Under the new rules, the maximum fine for certain data breaches in the UK will rise from £500,000 to €20million or 4% of global turnover, whichever is larger.

 Seventy four per cent of marketing and advertising companies are unaware of the new fines and 17% say they would go out of business if they received the maximum punishment.
 Eleven per cent think they would need to make significant job cuts with a further a 13% admitting that smaller scale headcount reductions will be necessary.

 Joanne Bone, partner and data protection expert at Irwin Mitchell said: “These results are concerning because with next May’s deadline fast-approaching and with so much at stake, our study reveals there’s a very real possibility that a large number of marketing & advertising firms will not be compliant in time.”

 The notification of certain data breaches where there is an impact on privacy, such as a customer database being hacked or a letter being put in the wrong envelope, must be reported to the Information Commissioner’s Office (ICO) within 72 hours under the new regime.